freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 *timeoutFail* on that value is going to produce a value of type **ZIO[R,String,A]**.
 Because we're dealing with descriptions that makes sense.

 There's a little bit of subtlety when *flatMap* is involved, because of it's signature.
-We need to provide a function with the signature **A => ZIO[R,E,B]**, and this means that any timeout set on the **ZIO[R,E,B]** inside of the *flatMap* will only have an effect on the instructions included inside that value.
+We need to provide a function with the signature **A => ZIO[R,E,B]**, and this means that any timeout set on the **ZIO[R,E,B]** inside of the *flatMap* will only apply to the instructions inside of the newly created
-In practice this means that anything before the *flatMap* and after is unaffected by a call to timeout inside of the *flatMap*.
+**ZIO[R,E,A]**.
+Obviously, we still need to deal with the fact that a timeout may have happened after a call to *timeoutFail*, and that applies both for instructions added inside of the *flatMap*, and even instructions added outside after *flatMap* call.

 To make this a little clearer, let's go through the takeNextMessageOrTimeout method in more detail